DeraTechDesign/tinker-2-gpio/README.md

 ## About the pin configuration

 This couldn't have been more confusing.
-Raspberry Pi's physical pins are not laid out in any particular logical order.
-Most of them are given the names of the pins of the Broadcom chip it uses (BCM2835).
-There isn't even a logical relationship between the physical layout of the Raspberry Pi pin header and the Broadcom chip's pinout.
-The OS recognizes the names of the Broadcom chip and has nothing to do with the physical pin layout on the Pi.
-To add to the fun, the specs for the Broadcom chip are nearly impossible to get!
+Tinker Board's physical pins are not laid out in any particular logical order.
+Most of them are given the names of the pins of the Rockchip chip it uses (rk3288).
+There isn't even a logical relationship between the physical layout of the Tinker Board pin header and the Rockchip chip's pinout.
+The OS recognizes the names of the Rockchip chip and has nothing to do with the physical pin layout on the Tinker.
+To add to the fun, the specs for the Rockchip chip are nearly impossible to get!

-This library simplifies all of this (hopefully), by abstracting away the Broadcom chip details.
-You only need to refer to the pins as they are on the physical pin layout on the Raspberry PI.
+This library simplifies all of this (hopefully), by abstracting away the Rockchip chip details.
+You only need to refer to the pins as they are on the physical pin layout on the Tinker Board.
 For your reference, the pin layout follows.
 All the pins marked "GPIO" can be used with this library, using pin numbers as below.

 <table>
 	<tr>